craigwongva/microqoder/README-notes.md

     Since the CodeBuild occurs inside fridaypipeline and declares ..BagArtifact as its output artifact,

 My laptop's Microsoft Edge can't look at S3.
 But Chrome can.
+Wait, it looks like you can see S3 in Edge if you click from another console page (I forget which).

+Why doesn't CodeBuild see my changes in craigspec.yml?
+I'm now having to force it by changing the yml name.

+Apparently the CloudFormation yml for CodeBuild can only read from branch 'master'!
+So my changes in branch CD-not-CF are never seen :(

+I guess I'll have to use minutes.doc 8/11/16's "how to restore a repo to a known good state" and always work in 'master'.